HanXHX/ansible-debian-bootstrap/README.md

 ### System configuration

 - `dbs_hostname`: system hostname
+- `dbs_hostname_use_strategy`: strategy used to set hostname check "use" in [hostname module](https://docs.ansible.com/ansible/latest/modules/hostname_module.html).
+You should update this var only if hostname fails (in LXC for example).
 - `dbs_default_locale`: default system locale
 - `dbs_locales`: list of installed locales
 - `dbs_timezone`: system timezone.
 If you need a "standard" timezone like UTC, you must use prefix "Etc/" (ex: "Etc/UTC")